Advantages of Green Card: Everything You Need to Know

 - It grants you the right to vote.

 - Compared to green card holders, you can also sponsor more foreign national members of your family to stay with you in the U.S.

 - Unlike green card holders, U.S. citizens can't be deported.
 An immigrant's citizenship can be cancelled only if it was obtained through fraud.

 If you need help with obtaining a green card, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.